Error Correction by Structural Simplicity: Correcting Samplable Additive Errors: Introduction

-We also observe that it is difficult to construct a code that corrects the family of flat distributions with the same entropy.
-Specifically, we show that for every code of rate $k/n$ and every $m \leq k$, there is a flat distribution $Z$ with $H(Z) = m$ that is not correctable by the code.

-\paragraph{Errors from linear subspaces.} A positive result can be shown if we consider much more structured errors.
-We show that, if the error vectors form a \emph{linear subspace}, then there is an efficient coding scheme that correct them by syndrome decoding with optimal rate $R = 1 - m/n$, where $m$ is the dimension of the linear subspace.
+\paragraph{Errors from flat distributions.} By simple combinatorial arguments, it can be shown that any flat $Z$ can be corrected by a code of rate $R \leq 1 - m/n - o(1)$, but cannot for rate $R > 1 - m/n -o(1)$, where $m$ is the entropy of $Z$.
+Thus, the rate $1-m/n$ is essentially optimal.
+In addition, if $m = O(\log n)$ and $R \leq 1 -m/n - o(1)$, both the encoding and the decoding can be done in polynomial time.

-\paragraph{Pseudorandom errors.} Regarding efficient coding schemes, we observe that if errors are pseudorandom (in the cryptographic sense), then efficient coding scheme cannot correct them.
-This implies that assuming the existence of one-way functions, there exist $Z$ with $H(Z) = n^\epsilon$ for $0 < \epsilon <1$ that are not efficiently correctable. }
+\paragraph{Pseudorandom errors.} Assuming the existence of one-way functions, there exists pseudorandom generators~\cite{HILL99}, which generate distributions that look random to every efficient algorithm.
+Hence, no efficient scheme can correct errors from such distributions.
+It follows from this fact that, assuming the existence of one-way functions, there exists an error distribution $Z$ with entropy $n^\epsilon$ for any constant $\epsilon \in (0,1)$ that are not efficiently correctable.

 \paragraph{Errors with membership test.} To avoid the impossibility of correcting pseudorandom errors, we consider samplable distributions for which membership test can be done efficiently.
 Such distributions are not pseudorandom since the membership test can be used to distinguish them from the uniform distribution.